sgup77/freshchat-ios/README.md

 Freshchat iOS SDK
 ===============

-Your business lives on mobile.
-Your support should too.
-In-app chat, real-time engagement and FAQ for your apps. [hotline.io](http://www.freshchat.com) by [Freshworks](https://www.freshworks.com)
+Modern messaging software that your sales and customer engagement teams will love. [www.freshchat.com](http://www.freshchat.com) by [Freshworks](https://www.freshworks.com)

 ## Installation
 Freshchat iOS SDK can be integrated using cocoapods by specifying the following in your podfile: